 Revenue and pipeline attribution-or, collectively, marketing attribution-is a marketing team's ace in the hole.
 It can help prove the value of marketing to skeptical executives and finance teams looking to cut budgets.
-Marketing teams with sophisticated attribution tools are 59 percent more likely to have a reputation as a revenue center.2 This eBook explains why marketing attribution is critical to your team's reputation as a revenue driver and provides tactics and strategies for improving it, no matter where you're starting
+Marketing teams with sophisticated attribution tools are 59% more likely to have a reputation as a revenue center, according to Pipeline Marketing.

-Why you need marketing attribution
+Why you need marketing attribution.